suobset/skushagra/docs/undergraduate/icons.md

 ![ss](https://user-images.githubusercontent.com/73229775/175075177-a9728232-a4e9-4c68-a60d-4ae02ba388eb.png)

+* iCons 4: Communication Design Project, noted on the bottom of this page as the endeavor itself was short.
 * [U.S. Census: The Opportunity Project (ASSERT)](./assert)
 * [iCons 3: The Cost of Control](./costOfControl)
 * [iCons 2: Museum of Science](./iConsMoS)